 - Heat damage that may occur on cabinets in contact with or near ovens when the self-cleaning cycle is used.

-- Damage to cabinets, which results from exposure to water (See below, Care & Maintenance).
+- Damage to cabinets, which results from exposure to water (See below for care and maintenance).

 The Kitchen Cabinet Manufacturers’ Association rates adjustable shelves to 15 lbs per square foot, distributed evenly upon the shelf.
 Because we cannot control how shelves will be loaded, we do not warrant our shelves or the shelf clips against shelf sag or failure.
 It is the owner’s responsibility to take proper precautions against shelf sag or failure.
 If a shelf begins to sag, the load should be lightened.
 Heavier objects should be moved away from the center of shelves, where sag is most likely to occur.
 As provided below, unless limited by applicable state laws, we are not responsible or liable for incidental or consequential damages you may suffer as a result of shelf sag or failure.

 We further do not warrant our products against the effects of normal wear & tear.
-Our Warranty is applicable only if Burrows Mfg. has been paid in full for the cabinets and accessories.
+Our Warranty is applicable only if Burrows Cabinets has been paid in full for the cabinets and accessories.

 Limitations of Our One-Year Warranty